Aston Villa leading Arsenal in race for £40m Buendia after tabling 'very good' offer

 The 24-year-old, who has made Argentina's senior squad for the first time during the latest round of international fixtures, has seen his stock rise since arriving in England back in 2018.

-It is understood that the Gunners have yet to make an offer for Buendia, with Villa now seen as the front runners to sign him.
+It is not known if the Gunners have tabled an offer for Buendia, with Villa now seen as the front runners to sign him having made their move.

 Editors' Picks